andrewmolyuk/eslint-plugin-vue-modular/docs/rules/src-structure.md

 ## Rule Details

-This rule ensures that only a specific set of folders and files are present at the top level of your project's `src` directory.
+This rule ensures that only a specific set of folders and files are present at the top level of your project's source directory.
 This helps maintain a consistent and modular project structure.

-**Allowed top-level folders/files:**
+**Default allowed top-level folders/files:**
 - app
 - components
 - composables